If you're just starting out with hand embroidery, one of the first questions you’ll have is: what equipment do I actually need?

 In this table, size 3 is the biggest needle and size 9 is the smallest.
 The smaller the needle, the smaller the hole it makes in the fabric, which can help you stitch more accurately.

-Below are a few types of embroidery needle you might see.
+Below are a few types of embroidery needle you might come across.
 You can also find a selection of needles in the supplies section of my shop.

 Embroidery thread